What Is Lewy Body Dementia?

 Lewy body dementia is an umbrella term that includes two closely related diagnoses: dementia with Lewy bodies and Parkinson’s disease dementia.
 Both conditions involve the buildup of Lewy bodies, but the timing of cognitive decline relative to motor symptoms determines the specific diagnosis.

-A diagnosis of Dementia with Lewy bodies (DLB) is often associated with fluctuating alertness, vivid visual hallucinations, sleep disturbances (like acting out dreams), and sensitivity to antipsychotic medications.
+A diagnosis of Dementia with Lewy Bodies (DLB) is often associated with fluctuating alertness, vivid visual hallucinations, sleep disturbances (like acting out dreams), and sensitivity to antipsychotic medications.
 Motor symptoms, such as tremors or stiffness, may appear but are usually less pronounced early on.

 Parkinson’s disease Dementia (PDD), on the other hand, starts with a clear diagnosis of Parkinson’s disease, characterized by motor symptoms such as tremors, slowed movement, and rigidity.
 Cognitive decline develops later in the disease, often after at least a year of motor symptoms.
 Memory issues, slowed thinking, and difficulty with problem-solving are common in PDD, but hallucinations and fluctuations in alertness are typically less pronounced early on compared to DLB.